Online Measurement of Slurry Density in Non-ferrous Metallurgical Beneficiation Plants

 I. Process Background

 II.
-Pain Points of Traditional Density Measurement Solutions
+Pain Points of Traditional Density-Measurement Solutions

-Gamma-ray concentration meters: While highly accurate, they are radiation-based instruments requiring a Radiation Safety License, annual inspections, training for radiological workers, and costly source decommissioning.
+Gamma-ray concentration meters: While highly accurate, they are radiation-based instruments requiring a Radiation Safety License, annual inspections, training for radiological personnel, and costly source decommissioning.
 Several major mining provinces have already placed them on restricted-use lists, making environmental approval increasingly difficult for new projects.

-Differential-pressure or diaphragm-type concentration meters: Directly exposed to highly abrasive metallic slurries—especially those containing high-density minerals such as iron ore and copper ore—the diaphragms suffer severe wear, exhibiting noticeable zero-point drift after just 3 to 6 months of operation and necessitating frequent shutdowns for calibration.
+Differential-pressure or diaphragm-type concentration meters: Directly exposed to highly abrasive metallic slurries—especially those containing high-density minerals like iron ore and copper ore—the diaphragms suffer severe wear, exhibiting noticeable zero-point drift after just 3 to 6 months of operation and necessitating frequent shutdowns for calibration.
 Scale buildup on the diaphragm surface further amplifies measurement errors.

 III.
-PS7000 Solution
+The PS7000 Solution

 Core Value of the PS7000 in the Nonferrous Metallurgy Industry

-The Chirp algorithm’s broadband analysis ensures stable measurement even for flotation feed containing fine bubbles, eliminating the “jumping” issue common with tuning‑fork‑type instruments;
+The Chirp algorithm’s broadband analysis ensures stable measurement even for flotation feed containing fine bubbles, eliminating the “jumping” issue common with tuning fork–type instruments;

 IV.
 Customer Value